 Mind the gap

 At the midpoint of the Surface Book, there's a piece of connective tissue that Microsoft calls the dynamic fulcrum hinge.
-On top of simply gluing the screen and keyboard base together, it's this key piece that makes the whole device work.
+Rather than simply bonding the screen and keyboard base together, it's this key piece that makes the Surface Book work.

-Rather than folding flatly, the hinge basically coils into itself, leaving a noticeable gap between the screen and keyboard when the unit is closed.
-When opened, this same part rolls out and actually extends the base of the laptop, which in turn helps extend the support base for the tablet portion of the Surface Book (called the Clipboard).
+The dynamic fulcrum hinge, rather than folding flatly, like a normal laptop, coils into itself, leaving a noticeable gap between the screen and keyboard when it’s closed.
+When opened, this same hinge rolls out and actually extends the base of the laptop, which in turn helps extend the support base for the tablet section of the Surface Book – a section that Microsoft calls the Clipboard.

-Surface Book is solid as a rock, and you can even pick up it by the display and shake it about without worrying about the whole thing falling apart.
-On a flat surface, the screen is held steady in place and even stays put when you have it in your lap.
+And, because the Surface Book is solid as a rock, you can even pick it up by the display and shake it around, without having to worry about the whole thing falling everywhere.
+And, on a flat surface, the display is held steady in place and even stays put when you have it in your lap.

-And to address the concerns of the gap left in the middle of the system.
-Yes, there is a substantial open space in the middle of the system when it’s closed.
-No, dust and other bits of nasty will not slip into the interior anymore than with a standard laptop, unless you’re a particularly messy person.
-After a week of using the Surface Book religiously, I can run my finger against the inside edge of the hinge and not find a single speck of dust.
+To alleviate some of the worries about the gap in the middle of the system – yes, there’s a large open space right in the middle when it’s closed.
+No, dust and other bits of nasty gunk won’t slip into the interior anymore than with a standard laptop, unless you’re an especially messy person.
+After a week of using the Surface Book day-in and day-out, we were able to run our finger against the inside hinge and not find a single speck of dust.

-Another plus side of having a laptop that doesn’t close completely flush is you'll never find any oily outlines of the keyboard imprinted on the screen.
+Another plus side of having a laptop that doesn’t close completely flush is that you don’t need to worry about oily outlines of the keyboard appearing on the screen.
 It’s a design element that also eliminates the need to seat the keyboard into a recessed area.
-Instead, the keys on this laptop sit flush with the keyboard deck.
+Rather, the keys stand at attention above the keyboard deck.

-The keyboard itself offers a splendid 1.6mm of key travel that caps off with a satisfying thwack when you bottom out the keys.
-The trackpad is equally as enjoyable, with it's glass laminated finish.
-For the first time ever, I found myself interested in using the three-finger multi-gestures to rotate through windows and reveal the desktop.
+The keyboard itself offers a luxurious 1.6mm of key travel that caps off with a satisfying thwack when you bottom out the keys.
+The trackpad is just as pleasing, with its glass-laminated surface.
+For the first time ever, we found ourselves using three-finger multi-gestures to rotate through windows and reveal the desktop.